Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Introduction

 \subsection{Sketch of ideas}

-As indicated in Sone's book \cite{Sone-2007-Book}, there is no leading Knudsen layer for the Boltzmann equation with complete diffusive boundary condition in half-space.
+As indicated in Sone's book \cite{Sone-2007-Book}, there is no leading Knudsen layer for the Boltzmann equation with the complete diffusive boundary condition in half-space.
 Actually, even if the leading Knudsen layer is supposed to exist, the one formally obeys a nonlinear equation.
-However, it can be proved that the solution must be zero\footnote{This is the reason why the nonlinear Knudsen boundary layer problem under diffusive reflection boundary condition in half-space is not needed.
+However, it can be proved that the solution must be zero\footnote{This is the reason why the nonlinear Knudsen boundary layer problem under the diffusive reflection boundary condition in half-space is not needed.
 We give an explanation in Appendix \ref{Appendix} that even if we ``pretend" to assume the $O(1)$ Knudsen layer exists, the corresponding nonlinear kinetic boundary layer equation would have only zero solution.}.
-So, the Knudsen layers are initially expanded from the next higher order, which satisfy the linear equations with diffusive boundary condition.
-The thickness of expansions is $\eps$, as the thickness of the Knudsen is $\eps$.
+So, the Knudsen layers are initially expanded from the next higher order, which satisfy the linear equations with the diffusive boundary condition.
+Furthermore, under the assumption \eqref{uw-Tw-match}, the strong viscous boundary layer do NOT exist, see Subsection \ref{Subsec:2.2}.
+But the weak viscous boundary layers at higher orders are required, whose thickness is $\sqrt{\eps}$.
+Note that the thickness of the Knudsen layer is $\eps$.
+Taking the two facts above into consideration, the thickness of expansions is $\sqrt{\eps}$.
 Moreover, there only requires one solvability condition for the linear Knudsen layer equations with diffusive boundary condition, see \cite{Coron-Golse-Sulem-1988-CPAM}.
-The single solvability condition will solve one boundary condition such that the interior expansion is solvable.
-Thus, the Prandtl layers such as in the Maxwell reflection boundary case (see \cite{JLT-arXiv-2021}) or specular reflection boundary case (see \cite{GHW-2020}) are not required.
+The single solvability condition will determine one boundary condition such that the interior expansion is solvable.
+Then, the Prandtl layers will be artificially imposed on the Dirichet boundary values such that the complete diffusive reflection boundary condition holds at every expanded order.
 Therefore, the ansatz of the expanded form \eqref{Hilbert_Expansion1} is done.

-For the truncation in \eqref{Hilbert_Expansion1} with remainder $\eps^2 F_{R,\eps}$, it is actually optimal in $L^2$-$L^\infty$ framework for Boltzmann equation.
-In the Hilbert expansion approach, smaller the number of expanded terms is in the expansion, closer the structure of the solution is to the general solution.
-No matter how many terms are expanded, the remainder equations will contain a common linear structure